 This study was conducted in 2023 at Al-Fjaj Station, located in the Ma'an Governorate of southern Jordan, approximately 200 km south of Amman.
 The station manages Awassi sheep under a semi-intensive system, making it a suitable site for evaluating factors influencing lamb weight (Figure 1).
-The climate in Ma'an is characterized by hot summers, with temperatures exceeding 29°C from May to September, and cool winters, with average highs below 17°C from November to March^[15].
+The climate in Ma'an is characterized by hot summers, with temperatures exceeding 29°C from May to September, and cool winters, with average highs below 17°C from November to March^[18].

 Figure 1.
-Map of Jordan showing Al-Fjaj Station Awassi sheep flocks in Ma'an Governorate (30.047299°N, 35.434250°E).
+(A) Map of Jordan; (B) Al-Fjaj Station in the Ma'an Governorate (30.047299°N, 35.434250°E); (C) Awassi sheep flocks.